baerchen201/LethalShipSort/README.md

 By default, scrap is sorted into two piles of two- and one-handed items (with some exceptions, like the whoopie cushion, football, apparatus and beehive), tools are sorted into the cupboard.

 If you don't have the cupboard on the ship, you can return it with the `cup` terminal command.
-Otherwise, all your items will just disappear.
+Otherwise, all your tools will just disappear.

 Using `/sort -a` or `/sort -A` some flags can be bypassed: